NeiH4207/EVRP/README.md

 stats.cpp stats.hpp
 Implementation to store the best solution for the 20 RUNS.

-heuristic.cpp heuristic.hpp
+HMAGS.cpp
-my solver here.
+Evolution Algorithm here.

+individual.cpp
+algorithm, methods

 main.cpp
 Executable of the source code